mattmassicotte/PackageTemplate/README.md

 ### License

 This is non-optional.
 Many users, for very valid reasons, will not even look at a package without a license.
 GitHub makes this easy.
 I have been a long-time user of the BSD 3-clause license.
-It is very permission, like MIT, but also specifically limits implicit endorcements from those involved.
+It is very permission, like MIT, but also specifically limits implicit endorsements from those involved.

 I'm, in general, not a fan of viral licenses, especially when that virality applies to linking.
-However, I appeciate why that was designed the way it was.
+However, I appreciate why that was designed the way it was.
 Preventing open source abuse and exploitation is important and your choice of license can really matter there.

 ### Code of Conduct